Clarifai/docs/docs/clarifai-basics/glossary.md

 ## Output

-On output, usually in the form of a prediction or predictions, is the data returned to you when you send an input into a model.
+An output, usually in the form of a prediction or predictions, is the data returned to you when you send an input into a model.
 Because of their close relationship, the terms "outputs" and "predictions" are sometimes used interchangeably.

 ## Portal